rikenshah/WolfTutor/README.md

 1. Make sure `Node.JS` is installed and is working in your machine.
 (Check using `node -v`).
 2. Install `MongoDB` and start the server.
 3. Make sure you have a [Slack app](https://api.slack.com/slack-apps) up and running.
 You will need the various tokens for `.env` file.
-Note the worspace that you used to make the slack app.
+Note the workspace that you used to make the slack app.
 4. Clone the repo, using `git clone https://github.com/rikenshah/WolfTutor`.
 5. Change to that directory `cd WolfTutor/botProject`.
 6. Download node packages using `npm install && npm update`.